apurvanakade/apurvanakade.github.io/src/jhu.md

 The first iteration of the notes contain only problems and is quite challenging.
 The second iteration contains more theory and explanations and is relatively easier to follow.
 The prerequisites are pre-calculus.
-It is recommended to have done an introductory course on basic calculus and have some exposure to mathematical proofs before using these notes.
+It is recommended to have done an introductory course on basic calculus and to have some exposure to mathematical proofs before using these notes.

 ## Symmetries \& Polynomials